Cysts are a frequent patient complaint, and removal may be motivated by tenderness, functional compromise, or aesthetic concern.

 Cysts are frequently encountered in dermatologic surgery, and patients may present with a growing, irritated, or infected cystic nodule.
 While patients often present due to symptomatic concerns, they occasionally seek treatment for primarily aesthetic reasons.
 Most epidermal inclusion and pilar cysts can be identified clinically by their appearance and anatomic location, though excised cystic nodules should always be evaluated histopathologically, as other skin and soft-tissue tumors—everything from lipomas to Merkel cell carcinoma—can clinically mimic epidermal cysts.

 Many patients and nondermatologists refer to epidermal inclusion and pilar cysts colloquially as sebaceous cysts.
-This terminology should probably be avoided, as the only truly sebaceous cyst is a steatocystoma, which is encountered only infrequently, ...
+This terminology should probably be avoided, as the only truly sebaceous cyst is a steatocystoma, which ...